ZHE-DA/DA-STC/README.md

 The official repo for "STCL: Spatio-Temporal Consistency Learning for Domain Adaptive Video Semantic Segmentation". [[paper](https://arxiv.org/abs/2311.13254)]
 (Arxiv V1 title: "DA-STC: Domain Adaptive Video Semantic Segmentation via Spatio-Temporal Consistency")

-The model and test code is unloaded, and the train code will be uploaded soon, We promise!
+The model and test code is unloaded, and we promise that the train code will be uploaded soon!

 # Abstract